CreatedByCC/coffee-machine/README.md

 ## 📁 Files
 - `main.py`: Main game logic

-## 📚 Credits
-Art inspired by the [100 Days of Code: Python Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu.
-Used for educational purposes under fair use.

 ## 🙏 Acknowledgements
 - Thanks to Dr. Angela Yu and the team behind the 100 Days of Code: Python Bootcamp for the original project structure and assets.